-- the patient has missed TWO consecutive doses. - the patient misses single doses on a regular basis, - the patient appears intoxicated, - the patient's health and wellbeing deteriorates, - the patient tries to avoid supervision or does not consume the whole dose under supervision, or, - the patient is abusive, threatening or caught shoplifting.
+- the patient has missed TWO consecutive doses, - the patient misses single doses on a regular basis, - the patient appears intoxicated, - the patient's health and wellbeing deteriorates, - the patient tries to avoid supervision or does not consume the whole dose under supervision, - the patient is abusive, threatening or caught shoplifting, - there are any child protection concerns

-Patients on ORT may also use a needle exchange service.
+Patients on OST may also use a needle exchange service.
 The prescriber/key worker should regularly test patients for illicit drug use.
 Unless you have the agreement of the patient you should not contact the prescriber under these circumstances as this would be a breach of confidentiality.